Günther Rall: Civilian life

 Following his retirement from military service, Rall worked in the aerospace and arms industries as a consultant.
 Companies he worked for included General Electric, MTU Aero Engines and for Gerd H. Buck.
 His consultancy work ended in 1989.
 MTU licensed, built and maintained the General Electric J79 axial-flow turbojet engine installed in the F-104 Starfighter.
-In this capacity, Rall acted as a liaison to various NATO member countries as well as with the Bolivarian Military Aviation and civilian aviation in Venezuela.
-Buck was the owner of a company based in Fronau, present-day part of Schneizlreuth, which had specialized on defensive systems against missiles, and laser and radar guided weapons of all types.
+In this capacity, Rall acted as a liaison to various NATO member countries, as well as with the Bolivarian Military Aviation and civilian aviation in Venezuela.
+Buck was the owner of a company based in Fronau, now part of Schneizlreuth, which had specialized in defensive systems against missiles, and laser and radar guided weapons of all types.
 The company is now a subsidiary of Rheinmetall.

 On 4 July 1985, Rall's wife Hertha died.
 The couple had four children.
-Their first child named Monika, born six month into the pregnancy in 1942, only lived for 24 hours.
-Their second child named Alex, born in 1945, died following a De Havilland Mosquito attack.
-On 28 September 1950, their daughter Franziska was born in Stuttgart and Felizitas was born on 17 March 1955.
-His memoir Mein Flugbuch [My Flight Logbook] was released in 2004.
+Their first child named Monika, born six months into the pregnancy in 1942, only lived for 24 hours.
+Their second child Alex, born in 1945, died following a De Havilland Mosquito attack.
+On 28 September 1950, their daughter Franziska was born in Stuttgart, and their son Felizitas was born on 17 March 1955.
+Rall's memoir, Mein Flugbuch (My Flight Logbook), was released in 2004.